Nursing at Rutgers Cancer Institute

 Nurse Clinician (Treatment)

 The primary purpose of the Nurse Clinician (Treatment) position is to provide direct care to a specified group of patients in the ambulatory setting.
 The Nurse Clinician works collaboratively with all members of the health care team to ensure patients receive efficient, safe and high quality care.
-The scope of the position is defined by the Nurse Practice Act of the State of New Jersey and the standard Operating Procedures set forth by Rutgers Cancer Institute of New Jersey.
+The scope of the position is defined by the Nurse Practice Act of the State of New Jersey and the standard Operating Procedures set forth by Rutgers Cancer Institute.

 Nurse Clinician (Clinic)

 The Nurse Clinician (Clinic) provides clinical coordination and ensures continuity of care to a specified group of patients in the ambulatory setting.
 In collaboration with other members of the Unit, is responsible for ensuring that high quality, comprehensive services are delivered to patients.
-The scope of the position is defined by the Nurse Practice Act of the State of New Jersey, and the Standard Operating Procedures set forth by Rutgers Cancer Institute of New Jersey.
+The scope of the position is defined by the Nurse Practice Act of the State of New Jersey, and the Standard Operating Procedures set forth by Rutgers Cancer Institute.

 Research Nurses

-The primary purpose of the Research Nurse Clinician (RNC) is to ensure successful, patient-oriented, safe and effective conduct of clinical trials at Rutgers Cancer Institute of New Jersey.
+The primary purpose of the Research Nurse Clinician (RNC) is to ensure successful, patient-oriented, safe and effective conduct of clinical trials at Rutgers Cancer Institute.
 The Research Nurse Clinician assists investigators to prepare and implement new clinical trials, screens and enrolls study participants, and provides protocol-related clinical management to those participants while on study.
 Serves as a resource to other Cancer Institute faculty and staff on available protocols, and general research topics such as FDA, IRB and GCP regulations.

 Nurse Navigators